iyousefibrahim/Bookmarker/README.md

-# Bookmark
+# Bookmarker

-Bookmark is a simple web application that allows users to save their favorite websites for quick access.
+Bookmarker is a simple web application that allows users to save their favorite websites for quick access.
 It utilizes HTML, CSS, JavaScript (ES6+), Bootstrap 5, and Font Awesome 6 for styling and functionality.

 ## Features